ShreyasPasumarthi/ShreyasPasumarthi/README.md

 💻 My interests lie within the field of AI, Machine Learning, & Robotics

-🚀 I interned 3 times with NASA's Jet Propulsion Laboratory, working on projects ranging from data operations for ISS instruments to building simulation software for missions to asteriods
+🚀 I interned 3 times with NASA's Jet Propulsion Laboratory, working on projects ranging from data operations for ISS instruments to building simulation software for autonomous missions to asteriods

 🎶 Outside my academic and professional pursuits, I am a second degree black belt in tae kwon do and a novice trumpet and kalimba player